cheese0409/COMP30019/readme.txt

 Description:
 To create the terrain, we used diamond-square algorithm, starting from initializing heights for four corners and for each diamond and square steps, we calculated the average height from four points and added a random noise in order to make the terrain realistic.
-In addition, we set different colors according to the height of the mountains.
-To make it realistic under the sunlights, we applied ambient and diffuse reflection on the hill.
+In addition, we set different colors to different altitudes of the mountain.Therefore, there is snow, rock, woods,beach and riverbed.
+To make it realistic under the sunlights, we only applied ambient and diffuse reflection on the hill in mountain's shader.

 In the water parts, we represented the water using a simple plane that go through the mountain.
-In the water shader, we applied wave effect and performed ambient, diffuse and specular reflections on the water.
+In the water shader, we applied wave effect and performed ambient, diffuse and specular reflections on the water. therefore, there is reflection of the sun in the water.